-Total depreciation, depletion and amortization expense decreased \$13.5 million between 2022 and 2021.
-The decrease in depreciation and depletion expense is primarily attributable to the acceleration of depreciation on certain of our asset retirement obligation assets during 2021 as a result of updates to the estimated timing and costs associated with certain of our non-core offshore natural gas assets.
+Total depreciation, depletion and amortization expense decreased \$16.0 million between 2023 and 2022.
+This decrease is primarily attributable to an acceleration of depreciation on our asset retirement obligation assets as a result of updates to the estimated timing and costs associated with certain of our non-core offshore gas assets in 2022.
+This decrease was partially offset by an overall increase in our depreciable asset base due to our continued growth and maintenance capital expenditures and placing new assets into service subsequent to the period ended December 31, 2022.